mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 # Introduction

-Logic programming in the form of relational SQL queries on database tables and and SPARQL queries on semantic web graph data stores, is well known to many bioinformaticians.
+Logic programming in the form of relational SQL queries on database tables and SPARQL queries on semantic web graph data stores, is well known to many bioinformaticians.
 More advanced logic programming, however, is underutilized in bioinformatics.
-Prolog, for example, is a high-level programming language that has its roots in first-order logic or first-order predicate calculus and Minikanren is an embedded Domain Specific Language for logic programming.
-Interestingly, the core miniKanren language is very simple, with only three logical operators and one interface operator [@ReasonedSchemer].
+Prolog, for example, is a high-level programming language that has its roots in first-order logic or first-order predicate calculus and miniKanren is an embedded Domain Specific Language for logic programming.
+Interestingly, the core miniKanren language is very simple, with only three logical operators and one interface operator [@reasoned2nd].

 ![Logic programming resolver traverses the solution space to find all matches \label{fig}](./logic-programming.png)